 The fashion industry has an unfavourable reputation with regards to the topic of waste in the production of finished goods, as well as the production of materials.
-This is because it can be difficult for brand’s to accurately predict how much stock, and in what styles, they will need for each season.
+This is because it can be difficult for brands to accurately predict how much stock, and in what styles, they will need for each season.

 We use the above methods to minimise inventory as much as possible, but, if we are left with any unsold items or samples, we either sell these at a sample sale, donate them to charity, or recycle anything that cannot be worn with SOEX.
 Ultimately, we make sure that nothing ever goes to waste.

-Our paper and cardboard packaging is made from a blend of sustainably sourced, replanted trees and recycled materials, and is also fully recyclable or compostable.
+Our FSC-certified paper and cardboard packaging is made from a blend of sustainably sourced, replanted trees and recycled materials, and is also fully recyclable or compostable.

-To further cement our commitment, from March 2021, we became members of 1% for the Planet, a global set of businesses and individuals who are committed to making our world a better place.
+We’re members of 1% for the Planet, a global set of businesses and individuals who are committed to making our world a better place.
 Partnering with them means that we donate 1% of our annual revenue to not for profit organisations that address the worlds environmental issues.
 By affiliating ourselves with these organisations, we share the message with our customers, and in turn use our platform to raise awareness on the topic of sustainability, the environment and the climate crisis.

 More information on our partnership can be found here.